imrehorvath/avrdis/README.md

 ## Design- and Implementation considerations

 - Maximum portability.
 Written in C and uses libc only, no extra libraries needed.
-- Loosely coupled modular design, with clearly separated parts makes it easy to extend with new input format parsers without touching other parts.
+- Loosely coupled modular design, with clearly separated parts makes it easy to extend eg. with new input format parsers without touching other parts.

 ## Typical Use Case